5 Tips For Flying The Traffic Pattern

 There are several ways to enter the pattern if you’re coming from the upwind leg side of the airport.
 One method of entry from the opposite side of the pattern is to announce your intentions and cross over midfield at 500 feet above pattern altitude or higher, which would be 1,500’ AGL at most airports.
 When well clear of the pattern, approximately 2 miles, scan carefully for traffic, descend to pattern altitude, then turn right to enter at 45° to the downwind leg at midfield.

-An alternate method, if the pattern is not busy, is to enter on a midfield crosswind at pattern altitude, carefully scan for traffic, and then turn downwind.
+If the pattern is not busy, an alternate method is to enter on a midfield crosswind at pattern altitude, carefully scan for traffic, and then turn downwind.
 When using this method, always remember to give way to aircraft on the preferred 45° entry and to aircraft already established on downwind.

 4. Glidepath

 Many runways have visual glide slope indicators to help pilots during landing approaches.
-VASI, or visual approach slope indicator, is a lighting system which provides visual descent information to a runway.
+VASI, or visual approach slope indicator, is a lighting system that provides visual descent information to a runway.

 Two bar VASI’s can be seen from about 3 to 5 miles during the day and up to 20 miles at night.
-Unless required for obstruction clearance, all visual glide slope indicators are set to provide a visual glide path that is 3 degrees to the horizontal.
-The most commonly installed VASI consists of two bars, near and far, situated alongside the runway.
+Unless required for obstruction clearance, all visual glide slope indicators are set to provide a visual glide path 3 degrees to the horizontal.
+The most commonly installed VASI comprises two near and far bars alongside the runway.
 The basis of VASI is simply identifying the color difference between red and white.
-You see either red or white from either bar depending on height.
+You see either red or white from either bar, depending on height.

 If you see white, you are above the glide path and will touch down after passing abeam of that bar.
 If you see red, you are below the glidepath and will touch down before passing abeam of that bar.
 Since the goal is to touch down between the near bar and the far bar, some pilots remember proper orientation with VASI by using the phrase, “If you see red over white, you are all right.”
 This means you are on the proper glide path.